|Download the full report as a pdf. (184 kb)|

 Indeed, the general public has a right to freedom of movement that police must protect.
 For example, to address widespread unlawful blockades of the entrances to reproductive healthcare facilities, Congress enacted the Freedom of Access to Clinic Entrances Act of 1994, which prohibits the use of force, threats, or obstructions to interfere with access to such facilities.

 Protesters do not have a First Amendment right to harass other members of the public.
 For example, there is no right to block another person’s freedom of movement in the public way, and then force them to listen to an unwanted message.

 Protesters often seek to demonstrate on sidewalks abutting a building that contains an audience that would prefer not to hear the protesters’ message.
 For example, a labor union might picket a worksite that uses allegedly unfair labor practices, or a citizen group might distribute leaflets critical of an elected official in front of that official’s office.
 Courts have held that the First Amendment protects sidewalk protests targeted at courts, health care facilities, schools, and churches.
-While a Chicago ordinance prohibits certain protests targeted at churches, the City in 2011 announced a policy of non-enforcement.
+While a Chicago ordinance prohibits certain protests targeted at churches, the City in 2011 announced it would not be enforcing the policy.

 The First Amendment has been interpreted to not protect sidewalk protests targeted at particular homes.
 An Illinois statute prohibits such targeted residential picketing.
 However, the First Amendment does protect marches through residential areas that don’t target a particular home.